This FAQ compilation is intended to clarify the NGSI-LD specification by providing answers to common questions.

 https://uri.etsi.org/ngsi-ld/v1/ngsi-ld-core-context.jsonld

-terms cannot be overwritten by applications
+The Core @context terms cannot be overwritten by applications

-?Actually, the role of Default @context
+@context?Actually, the role of Default @contextis played by the Core @context itself,

-rule to map unknown terms (i.e. those for
+which does include a default @vocab rule to map unknown terms (i.e. those for

-which no correspondance is found in the user @context
+which no correspondance is found in the user @context) to a default URI.

-when invoking API operations?It is not necessary.
-The Core @context
+@context when invoking API operations?It is not necessary.
+The Core @context is always implicit when processing

 API requests.
-However, when generating API responses the Core @context
+However, when generating API responses the Core @context is

 always included to facilitate the work of JSON-LD processors that might be